bcgov/smk-cli/docs/edit-tool.md

 ## Bespoke

-Bespoke is a special tool that "holds" other accesible tool data.
+Bespoke is a special tool that "holds" other accessible tool data.
 Specifically, this is used for custom tools, and the layer specific search, query and filter tools.
-When you create a Search/Filter/Query on a layer, a `Bespoke` is generated automaticaly.
+When you create a Search/Filter/Query on a layer, a `Bespoke` is generated automatically.
 Your application can have many of these tools.

 Please review `Common settings` above.
 The `Bespoke` tool does not have any additional special configurations.